 No kidding, six minutes into it, I go track down the studio’s representative at the screening, who had overseen other showings of the film in our market.
 No, that’s just how it looks, he assures me.

 So did all those folks raving this up on Rottentomatoes watch it off screeners on their home systems?
-Because this plainly cut-rate enterprise, in which the dot matrix of characters’ CGI is plainly visible on an IMAX screen near you, the action as jerky as 1960s TV anime and action beats that devolve into a “Transformers” blur, is ugly enough on the big screen to spoil a pretty good effort at redefining the comic book movie.
+Because this plainly cut-rate or at least ill-advised enterprise, in which the dot matrix of characters’ CGI is plainly visible on an IMAX screen near you, the action as jerky as 1960s TV anime and action beats devolve into a “Transformers” blur, is ugly enough on the big screen to spoil a pretty good effort at redefining the comic book movie.
 They wanted to make it look like a comic book?
 They went too far.

 As in, animate it.
 Make it look and feel like a comic, with thought balloons for narration, an embracing and a mocking of the entire on-page and onscreen history of the character.
 Throw in a cuter than usual Stan Lee cameo and the tone, at least, is spot on.